-We’ve been working hard on our Feral Cat Program for more than two decades now and have substantially reduced the feral cat population on the Peninsula.
+We’ve been working hard on our Community Cat Program for more than two decades now and have substantially reduced the community cat population on the Peninsula.
 We need your help to keep cat populations in check; it doesn’t take long at all to undo all that hard work!

-SPCHS endorses Trap-Neuter-Return (TNR) as the only proven humane and effective method to manage feral cat colonies.
+SPCHS endorses Trap-Neuter-Return (TNR) as the only proven humane and effective method to manage community cats.

-TNR is the method of humanely trapping feral cats, having them spayed or neutered and vaccinated against rabies, and then returning them to their colony to live out their lives.
+TNR is the method of humanely trapping feral cats, having them spayed or neutered and vaccinated against rabies, and then returning them to where they were trapped to live out their lives.

-TNR also involves a colony caretaker who provides food and adequate shelter and monitors the cats’ health.
-TNR has been shown to be the least costly, as well as the most efficient and humane way of stabilizing feral cat populations.
+TNR also involves a caretaker who provides food and adequate shelter and monitors the cats’ health.
+TNR has been shown to be the least costly, as well as the most efficient and humane way of stabilizing community cat populations.

-Through TNR, feral cats can live out their lives without adding to the homeless cat population.
-Feral cats are prolific reproducers.
+Through TNR, feral and other community cats can live out their lives without adding to the homeless cat population.
+Community cats are prolific reproducers.
 Kittens as young as nine weeks can be spayed/neutered.
 Nursing females can be spayed when their kittens are eating solid food.
-If a feral cat survives kittenhood, his average lifespan is less than two years if living on his own.
-If a cat is lucky enough to be in a colony that has a caretaker, he may reach 10 years.
+If a community/feral cat has a caretaker, he will live a longer life.

-After being spayed or neutered, cats living in colonies tend to gain weight and live healthier lives.
+After being spayed or neutered, cats tend to gain weight and live healthier lives.
 Spayed cats are less likely to develop breast cancer and will not be at risk for ovarian or uterine cancer, while neutered males will not get testicular cancer.
 By neutering male cats, you also reduce the risk of injury and infection, since intact males have a natural instinct to fight with other cats.
 Spaying also means female cats do not go into heat.
-That means they attract fewer tom cats to the area, reducing fighting.
+That means they attract fewer